piket/flask-pokecompanion/README.md

 Once the Pokémon is found, the stats will autopopulate.
 All stat fields have input disabled, only the fields under the 'EDIT' buttons, the Pokémon Level field, and the select boxes can be changed.
 These changes will then be calculated into the displayed stats.

 If a move has been selected, an 'ATTACK' button and select box will appear so you can select a target and test the attack against it.
-* Note only standard damaging attacks are functional, attacks with specially calculated power values are not supported
+* NOTE: only standard damaging attacks are functional, attacks with specially calculated power values are not supported

 ## Server commands
 In addition to standard Flask commands, there is a `populate.py` script to add Pokémon data into the database.
 Three options are avaliable: